straz/pas/bio/index.md

 strategic planning for office automation (1978-1985), and information systems researcher and professor (1986 to date).

-Mr. Strassmann is an Adjunct Research Advisor for the **International Data Corporation** and was Distinguished Professor of Information Sciences at **George Mason School of Information Technology**.
+Mr. Strassmann was Distinguished Professor of Information Sciences at **George Mason School of Information Technology**.
 He is Contributing Editor of the **Armed Forces Communications & Electronics Association Signal** magazine and serves as the Chairman of the Board of Directors of **Queralt**, a company that offers Radio Frequency Tag identification services for high-value objects.
+He was leader of the InfoSecurity practice at the **International Data Corporation** and retired after that organization was sold to an international firm.

 He holds registered U.S. Trademarks for Return-on-Management&reg;, R-O-M&reg;, Information Productivity&reg; and Knowledge Capital&reg;.